 You need to have ownership of a domain to connect to Atlassian Cloud.

 If you don't then please configure this under the Directory > Domains menu option.

 Creating an API key

-Click on the Settings menu:
+Click on the Settings menu and choose API Keys:

 In the dialog that appears, enter a name (e.g. Trelica) and an expiration date.
 We suggest using the maximum expiry date which is 1 year from today.
 Then click Create: